-From its crowdfunded beginnings, Hydrock has been involved in the development of The Wave Bristol since 2012, providing a full complement of multidisciplinary engineering services.
+From its crowdfunded beginnings, Hydrock was involved in the development of The Wave in Bristol from 2012, providing a full complement of multidisciplinary engineering services.

 In collaboration with Spanish technology partner, Wavegarden, The Wave is a ground-breaking inland surfing destination which is Europe’s first full-size Wavegarden facility using its cutting-edge Wavegarden Cove wave-making technology.

 A landmark destination

-The facility will include six different surfing zones offering waves of different size and power for up to 80 users at one time, encouraging people of all abilities to experience the joy of surfing, it is designed to be accessible to those with even the most severe disabilities.
+The facility includes six different surfing zones offering waves of different size and power for up to 80 users at one time.
+Encouraging people of all abilities to experience the joy of surfing, it is designed to be accessible to those with even the most severe disabilities.

-The facility will also house a surfing lake, clubhouse, and restaurant, and from spring 2020 will feature family-friendly camping grounds, woodland walks, and food and sensory gardens.
+The Wave also houses a surfing lake, clubhouse, and restaurant, and from spring 2020 will feature family-friendly camping grounds, woodland walks, and food and sensory gardens.

 Hydrock’s internal project management

-Coordinated by Hydrock’s Programme Delivery team, our multi-disciplinary expertise has been instrumental in supporting the project from conception through to detailed design, including being appointed as Principal Designer.
+Coordinated by Hydrock’s Programme Delivery team, our multi-disciplinary expertise was instrumental in supporting the project from conception through to detailed design, including being appointed as Principal Designer.

 Multi-disciplinary engineering delivery

-Following our initial ground investigation and planning support services, Hydrock has since been engaged to deliver geotechnical, transportation, flood risk, civil and infrastructure, structural, mechanical and electrical engineering services.
-We are currently taking the project through to construction, with a fast-paced programme starting Summer 2018 and completing in Autumn 2019.
+Following our initial ground investigation and planning support services, Hydrock was subsequently engaged to deliver geotechnical, transportation, flood risk, civil and infrastructure, structural, mechanical and electrical engineering services.
+We then took the project through to construction, with a fast-paced programme starting Summer 2018 and completing in Autumn 2019.